Oral Care: Taking Care of Your Child's Dental Health

 - Stop your child from storing food in his mouth (like a chipmunk).

-- Avoid consuming food after brushing his teeth before bedtime to ensure that there are no remaining food particles left in his mouth.
+- Avoid consuming food after brushing his teeth before bedtime to ensure no remaining food particles are stuck in the mouth.

-At Nuffield Dental, we are dedicated to providing a comfortable and safe environment for all our patients, especially children.
-Do not hesitate to visit your friendly Nuffield Dental dentist or Oral Health Therapist if you require further guidance on how to care for your child’s teeth.
+At Nuffield Dental, we are dedicated to providing a comfortable and safe environment for our patients, especially children.
+Do not hesitate to visit your friendly Nuffield Dental dentist or Oral Health Therapist if you require further guidance and information on caring for your child’s teeth.
+Visit any one of our ten clinics islandwide for your child’s next dental visit and achieve the best smile for your child.